Hiroshima High Court upholds Iwakuni base noise ruling, ups damages to ¥735 million | The Japan Times

 The 2015 ruling was the first over noise at the base, which is shared by the U.S. military and the SDF.
 Both the plaintiffs and the government appealed the ruling to the high court.

-Iwakuni became one of the largest air stations in the Far East in March last year when planes for U.S. carriers were relocated from the U.S. Navy’s Atsugi air base in Kanagawa Prefecture as part of a realignment of U.S. forces.
+Iwakuni became one of the largest air stations in East Asia in March last year when planes for U.S. carriers were relocated from the U.S. Navy’s Atsugi air base in Kanagawa Prefecture as part of a realignment of American forces.

 IN FIVE EASY PIECES WITH TAKE 5